rorysteuart/jsslots/README.md

 # jsslots
 Javascript console slot machine game

-THis is a small game i created to further learn Javascript and user input logic.
+This is a small game i created to further learn Javascript and user input logic.